WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 The `"index"` section defines the set of HTTP representations in the bundle and identifies their locations in the `"responses"` section.
 It consists of a CBOR map whose keys are the URLs of the representations in the bundle ({{semantics-naming}}).
-The value of an index entry is an array whose first item is a `Variants` header field value ({{I-D.ietf-httpbis-variants}}) or the empty string.
-This is followed by a sequence of offset/length pairs, one for each representation of this resource.
+The value of an index entry is an offset/length pair.
 The offset is relative to the start of the `"responses"` section, with an offset of 0 referring to the head of the CBOR `responses` array itself.
 The length is the length in bytes of the `response` CBOR item holding this representation ({{responses-section}}).

-If the first item in the value of an index entry is empty, it MUST be followed by exactly one offset/length pair.
-This means there is a single representation for this resource, with no content negotiation.

-Otherwise, the first item MUST be followed by one offset/length pair for each of the possible combinations of available-values within the `Variants` value (the first item of the array) in lexicographic (row-major) order.

-For example, given a `Variants` value of `accept-encoding=(gzip br), accept-language=(en fr ja)`, the list of offset/length pairs will correspond to the `Variant-Key`s:

-* (gzip en)
-* (gzip fr)
-* (gzip ja)
-* (br en)
-* (br fr)
-* (br ja)

-The order of variant-axes is important.
-If the `Variants` value were `accept-language=(en fr ja), accept-encoding=(gzip br)` instead, the `location-in-responses` pairs would instead correspond to:

-* (en gzip)
-* (en br)
-* (fr gzip)
-* (fr br)
-* (ja gzip)
-* (ja br)

-If the wrong number of offset/length pairs is present in a resource's array, the entire index MUST fail to parse.

-A combination of available-values that is omitted from the bundle MUST be signaled by setting its offset and length to 0.

 ### The manifest section {#manifest-section}